Julia Thom-Levy

 Overview

-Experimental Elementary Particle Physics, Heavy Quark Physics, Hadron Collider Physics, Solid State Detectors for Particle Physics and X-ray science
+Experimental Elementary Particle Physics, Heavy Quark Physics, Hadron Collider Physics, Solid State Detectors for Particle Physics, X-ray science, and Electron Microscopes, Study of Cultural Heritage Objects using Synchrotron X-rays

 Research Focus

-My research focus is data analysis at the Compact Muon Soleniod (CMS) experiment at the Large Hadron Collider (LHC) at CERN, as well as the development of novel Silicon detectors for particle and x-ray science.
+My research focus is data analysis at the Compact Muon Soleniod (CMS) experiment at the Large Hadron Collider (LHC) at CERN, as well as the development of novel detectors for particle physics, x-ray science, and electron microscopes.
+I also have an interest in the study of cultural heritage objects, using x-ray diffraction and other techniques.

 The LHC is colliding protons at the highest energies ever reached with accelerators- a new energy scale that opens up the exciting possibility of great scientific discoveries.
 Explanations for the origin of electroweak symmetry breaking, the existence of dark matter, and the discovery of supersymmetric particles are within our reach.
 The discovery of the Higgs boson has been a major milestone for our field, and we are now exploring the Higgs sector in more detail, as we are integrating data and are gaining sensitivity rapidly.